-A stanza that is answered by another stanza - twist on the first.
+One line (stanza) that is answered by another line (stanza) the 2nd a twist on the 1st.
 Wordplay

-This is a clever exchange of words, a malapropism4 or a pun.
+This is a clever use of words, a malapropism or a pun.
 In Isaiah 13:6, "...it will come like destruction from the Almighty," both words derive from the same root sod.
 The blow will be such that only God could have delivered it.
 Micah has an entire series of puns in his prophecy about the destruction of several cities of Judah (see Micah 1:8-15).